fwhdzh/FaultFuzz/README.md

 The FaultFuzz-FrontEnd is maintained as a standalone project, and we have deployed it on [AppSmith cloud](https://app.appsmith.com/app/faultfuzz/readme-652b42d079d5b0084315e511?branch=master).
-Users also have the option to independently deploy the frontend using our [published frontend source codes](https://github.com/fwhdzh/FaultFuzz-FrontEnd).
+Users also have the option to independently deploy the frontend using our [published frontend repository](https://github.com/fwhdzh/FaultFuzz-FrontEnd).

 ## How dose FaultFuzz work